23 March 2018

-If by chance your images doesn't turn out quite as you'd intended, you can always use an Item Removal edit to make the unwanted item disappear.
+If by chance your images don't turn out quite as you'd intended, you can always use an Item Removal edit to make the unwanted item disappear.

 You can completely change a space by making sure everything is symmetrical, there are clean lines and making items to give a feeling of space.

-A simple way of doing this when preparing for a shot, is to open all blinds and sliding doors.
-This create less lines in the image which gives the shot a simple feel.
+A simple way of doing this when preparing for a shot is to open all blinds and sliding doors.
+This creates fewer lines in the image which gives the shot a simple feel.

 Getting The Right Angles